door2door-io/aws-mfa-helper/README.md

 ## aws-mfa.sh

-Run commands using temporary credentials after authenticating using MFA and assuming a role
+Run commands using cached temporary credentials using MFA and assumed role

 Copy the `aws-mfa.sh` script to a location in your PATH